geo14150/movie_app/README.md

+🚀 #Application Overview: Movie Search & Trending
+Your application, Movie App, is a client-side web application built primarily with React and Vite.
+Its main function is to allow users to search for movies and display a trending list based on real-time user searches.

+🛠️ #Key Technologies and Functionality
+1. Frontend & UI
+Framework: React.js is used for building the user interface components.

+Build Tool: Vite is used as the fast development server and build tool.

+Styling: Tailwind CSS handles the styling, utilizing custom components and utilities for a modern look.

+User Interaction: The application uses the useDebounce hook from the react-use library to optimize search queries, preventing excessive API calls while the user is typing.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.